Tlön, Uqbar, Orbis Tertius: Publication history

 The first published English-language translation was by James E. Irby.
 It appeared in the April 1961 issue of New World Writing.
-The following year, Irby's translation was included as the first piece in a diverse collection of Borges works entitled Labyrinths.
+The following year, Irby's translation was included as the first piece in a diverse collection of Borges works titled Labyrinths.
 Almost simultaneously, and independently, the piece was translated by Alastair Reid; Reid's version was published in 1962 as part of a collaborative English-language translation of the entirety of Ficciones.
 The Reid translation is reprinted in Borges, a Reader (1981, ISBN 0-525-47654-7), p.
 111–122.
 Quotations and page references in this article follow that translation.

 It was a finalist for the Retro Hugo Award for Best Short Story from 1940 (in 2016).
 It is the first non-English work to be nominated in its original language rather than as a translation.

-According to the Norwegian writer Karl Ove Knausgaard, "Tlon, Uqbar, Orbis Tertius" is "the best short story ever written."
+According to the Norwegian writer Karl Ove Knausgård, "Tlon, Uqbar, Orbis Tertius" is "the best short story ever written."